 You got so heartily sick of hearing everybody else’s opinions about your baby.
 But it took a long time to get there, because initially you blindly believed every woman who has ever raised a child knew more than you did – even if they’d birthed their baby thirty years previously, when thinking was vastly different (and sometimes plain misinformed).
 You too often readily accepted the (unsolicited) advice you were given.

-You were, at least, sensible enough to verify facts, but it took many months of doing this for you to appreciate that even (especially?) the most earnest advice-givers were full of pap.
+You were, at least, sensible enough to verify facts, but it took many months of doing this for you to appreciate that even (especially?) the most earnest advice-givers were full of shite.
 And then it reached the point where you no longer wanted to hear it – but you still had to listen apparently…

 Here’s the thing: nobody else has ever been a Mummy to your baby; nobody else is an expert on your baby.

 Exchanging theories and ideas (when sought) is wonderful and supportive.
 Somebody else foisting their own agenda onto you however is nothing short of arrogant.
 And damn annoying.

 So, if I could be a first time mum again, knowing what I know now, I would trust my instincts and tell everybody else that their thirty year old instincts about their own bundle of joy (who may or may not be a 14 stone oaf now) are not relevant and not welcome.